 - neck gaiter - Shop Neck Gaiter

-- a good pair of socks - Shop Socks
+- a good pair of compression socks - Shop Socks

 On this particular ride, the base elevation was 4,500 ft with a temperature of 65 degrees.
 I started out wearing a long sleeve jersey, vest, and knee warmers, knowing that I would be ascending into cooler temperatures.
 I put my other packable clothing in my jersey pockets for easy access.
 As we climbed, I found out pretty quickly that the vest was too warm, so I simply unzipped it - no need to remove it since it would be needed again shortly.

 As we continued to climb, the temperatures started to get cooler, clouds lingered, and I found myself zipping my vest back up halfway into the climb.
 The most noticeable temperature drop was when we hit the snowline.
 This is something you'll want to note when preparing for a ride that gets to an elevation where snow still exists.
 It's an incubator for cold, plan accordingly.

 We eventually reached a hike-a-bike snowdrift about 3/4 of the way up and that's when my gloves and packable windbreaker jacket were needed.
 I usually reserve these items for the descent, when the wind from descending can freeze you to the core, but I was sweaty, there was already a cold breeze, and I needed the added warmth.

 I continued to climb with this gear to the top, where we reached 9,500 feet in elevation and the temperature was a chilly 39 degrees.